ademola-raimi/Checkpoint-one/README.md

 	    $sampleSentence = "sample sentence";

-	    UrbanWords::add("word to add", "description", "sample sentence");
+	    DictionaryEngine->add("word to add", "description", "sample sentence");

 - Retrieve a word from the dictionary

 	    $word = "word to retrieve";

-	    UrbanWords::retrieve($word);
+	    DictionaryEngine->retrieve($word);

 - Update a word, its meaning and its sample sentence

 		$word = "word to update or edit";